MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-prep.md

 ## Tenant Restrictions

-For organizations which utilize the [tenant restrictions](/entra/identity/enterprise-apps/tenant-restrictions) features of Microsoft Entra ID, this is supported on some Teams Devices if your organization utilizes the proxy deployment variant of tenant restrictions with header injection.
+For organizations which utilize [tenant restrictions](/entra/identity/enterprise-apps/tenant-restrictions) features of Microsoft Entra ID, this is supported on some Teams Devices if your organization utilizes the proxy deployment variant with header injection.

 #### Teams Rooms on Windows